thysultan/Ally/README.md

 ```
 int number = 64_000 // 32/64 bit integer
 flt number = 64.000 // 64 bit floating point number
-num number = flt | int // pronounced number, either a float or integer depending on the downstream uses.
+num number = 64_000 // pronounced number, either a float or integer depending on the downstream uses.
 int binary = 0b0101 // also included is octal and hexadecimal notation
 ```